talhatahir-10xe/CuQwen/README.md

 CuQwen is a C++/CUDA inference engine written purely from scratch to explore the theoretical performance limits of single-user (```Batch Size 1```) autoregressive token generation using optimized custom CUDA kernels for open source Qwen models that can run on local edge devices for Nvidia GPUs.

 ## Performance
-Average inference speed for **Qwen2.5 Instruct model** across 8K context window
+Average inference speed (tokens/second) for **Qwen2.5 Instruct model** across 8K context window on RTX 3090

 | Model Size | CuQwen | vLLM | Ollama |
 | ---------- | ------ | ---- | ------ |